Certification in

 What will you learn?

-Unit 1: Humanitarian Supply Chains
+Unit 1: Humanitarian Medical Supply Chains

 Medical programmes and the supply of medical items place certain requirements on the supply chain process.
 An existing supply chain may not always be able to meet these requirements and will need changes to its design and/or operation to effectively support medical programmes.